zcattacz/PJON_wiki/Troubleshooting.md

 * How many times the channel is found busy
 * Accuracy ( packets sent / packets received with mistakes ratio)

-####Communication inaccurate or absent
+###Communication inaccurate or absent
 Slow communication speed, a lot of CRC detected mistakes and / or channel often busy.

-* Really common issues:
+Really common issues:
   * If necessary (wire medium for example) use common ground for every device.
   * Wrong pin configuration in code.
   * Physical wiring configuration.
   * Device ID configuration in code.
   * Some other task is occupying all the available loop time.
-  * Forgot the `update()` or `receive()` function in loop ;)?
+  * Forgot the `update()` or `receive()` function in loop ;) ?

-* For more advanced users:
+For more advanced users:
+####Range
-  * **Range** (You are probably near the maximum distance range of your system).
-    * A small capacitor can be a good solution to filter 0s that should be 1s.
+You are probably near the maximum distance range of your system, A small capacitor can be a good solution to filter 0s that should be 1s and / or you can higher the transmission power.

+####Timing
-  * **Timing** (Bad syncronization or timing configuration).
-    * If you are porting a new device or architecture try to change timings in `PJON.h`.
-    * Consider that every architecture will generate slightly dirrent durations.
+Bad syncronization or timing configuration.
+If you are porting a new device or architecture try to change timings in `PJON.h` and consider that every architecture will generate slightly dirrent durations.

+####Execution time
-  * **Execution time** (a new architecture / device may not be fast enough to run PJON).
+A still not implemented architecture / device may not be fast enough to run PJON, try using a faster clock or optimize digital I/O (see `digitalWriteFast.h`)

-    * Use faster clock
-    * Optimize digital I/O (see `digitalWriteFast.h`)
+####Interference
-  * **Interference** is generating noise.
-(Device avoid to transmit over noise)
-    * If wire or conductive element, evaluate its conducting performance and consider to use a pull-down resistor around megaohms order (try various values and see results).
-    * If radio or light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) or discrete component, for example a capacitor, and / or higher transmission power.
+Device avoid to transmit over noise to ensure correct communication, for this reason when the communication medium is affected by noise, data throughput and communication reliability drops.
+If wire or conductive element, evaluate its conducting performance and consider to use a pull-down resistor around megaohms order (try various values and see results).
+If radio or light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) or discrete component, for example a capacitor, and / or higher transmission power.